History of Thailand (1973–2001): Return to military rule (1976–1980)

-The same evening, a junta staged a coup, declaring the end of the Democrat Party led-coalition government.
+The same evening, the junta staged a coup, declaring the end of the Democrat Party led-coalition government.
 The army installed Thanin Kraivichien, an ultra-conservative former judge, as prime minister, and carried out a sweeping purge of the universities, the media and the civil service.
 Thousands of students, intellectuals and other leftists fled Bangkok and took refuge with the Communist Party's insurgent forces in the north and north-east, operating from safe bases in Laos.
 Others left for exile, including Dr. Puey Ungphakorn, a respected economist and Rector of Thammasat University.
 The economy was also in serious difficulties, in no small part due to Thanin's policies, which frightened foreign investors.

 The new regime proved as unstable as the democratic experiment had been.
 In March 1977, one army faction staged a coup d'état attempt but failed.
-In October 1977 a different section of the army staged another "coup" and replaced Thanin with General Kriangsak Chomanand.
+In October 1977 a different section of the army staged another "coup" and replaced Thanin with General Kriangsak Chamanan.
 In 1978 the government offered an amnesty to Thai communists willing to "work with us to build a prosperous nation".
 The offer included housing, family reunion and security.

 By this time, Thai forces had to deal with the situation resulting from the Vietnamese invasion of Cambodia.
 There was another flood of refugees, and both Vietnamese and Khmer Rouge forces periodically crossed into Thai territory, sparking clashes along the borders.
 A 1979 visit to Beijing earned Deng Xiaoping's agreement to end support for Thailand's communist movement; in return, the Thai authorities agreed to give safe haven to the Khmer Rouge forces fleeing west following the invasion of Cambodia.
 Revelations of the crimes of the defeated Khmer Rouge also sharply reduced the appeal of communism to the Thai public.
 Kriangsak's position as prime minister soon became untenable and he was forced to step down in February 1980 at a time of economic troubles.
 Kriangsak was succeeded by the army commander-in-chief, General Prem Tinsulanonda, a staunch royalist with a reputation for being incorruptible.